 When dental anxiety prevents you from taking care of your oral health, sedation dentistry offers relaxation and relief while your dentist cares for your teeth and gums.
-The team at CaliDental, located in San Luis Obispo and Lompoc, California, proudly offers a variety of options for improving your dental experience and keeping you calm during your procedures.
+The team at CaliDental, located in Santa Maria, San Luis Obispo, Bakersfield, and Lompoc, California, proudly offers a variety of options for improving your dental experience and keeping you calm during your procedures.
 To see how sedation dentistry can help you, call or schedule an appointment online today.

 Sedation dentistry is a service your dental team at CaliDental offers to help you remain calm and relaxed while you receive the treatments you need to improve your oral health.